Can you imagine making sales all day and not having to do anything to fulfill them? You simply collect the money.

 - How to Sell Digital Downloads on Etsy Using Canva

 - 4 Best Digital Download Apps for Shopify in 2023 (Free Options!)

 Would you rather watch a video?
 I’ve got you covered!

 Click to subscribe to my YouTube channel + never miss a video!

 How much I earned selling digital products

-Curious how much money this one product is making me?
-I’ve earned $3,453 in the last six months from this product alone.
+Are you curious how much money this one product is making me?
+This product alone earned $3,453 in the last six months.
 My total sales over the life of the product (about 1.5 years) is over $5,000!

-Of course, there are expenses, but being that it’s a digital product there is no inventory to keep or ship.
+Of course, there are expenses, but being that it’s a digital product, there is no inventory to buy, keep, or ship.
 The main expenses are payment processing fees and the fees I pay to host my store and checkout pages.
 Plus, I will have to pay taxes on this income, but that’s true of any income.

-These are my sales for January through June of 2020.
-So basically the last six moths for one product.
+Below are my sales for January through June of 2020.
+So basically, the last six months for one product.